ProcedureKit/ProcedureKit/Documentation/Guides/Basic Features/Mutual Exclusion.md

 `AlertProcedure` adds a mutually exclusive condition to itself during its initializer.

-> Note: mutual exclusion does not stop subsequent operations from running.
-The operation will run once the mutually exclusive blocking operation in front of it finishes.
+- Note: Mutual exclusion does not stop subsequent Procedures from ever running.
+The Procedure will run once the mutually-exclusive blocking Procedure in front of it finishes.

 ## Implementation

-To add mutual exclusion to an operation, we attach a `MutuallyExclusive<T>()` condition, in the case of `AlertProcedure` it is implemented like this:
+To add mutual exclusion to an operation, we attach a [`MutuallyExclusive<T>()`](Classes\/MutuallyExclusive.html) condition, in the case of `AlertProcedure` it is implemented like this:

 ```swift
 procedure.add(condition: MutuallyExclusive<UIAlertController>())